vusaverse/vvcanvas/README.md

 ## Installation

-You can install the `vvcanvas` package from CRAN using the following command:
+You can install the `vvcanvas` package from GitHub using the following command:

 ```
 devtools::install_github("vusaverse/vvcanvas")
 ```

+The aim is to have the package hosted on CRAN in the near future.

 ## Getting Started